thomasapope/capstone-game/README.md

 # Hide Yo Kids
+### By Joshua McCabe, Wilbur McElroy, and Thomas Pope
 3D hack and slash game about protecting kids and finding a way to escape.

 ## Setting / Story: